 The gasolene is carried in a tank under no pressure.
 From this tank it is pumped into the pressure tank.
-The pressure tank is a double tank, or, rather, two tanks situated side by side so piped that the bottom of one is connected with the top of the other as shown in the illustration
+The pressure tank is a double tank, or, rather, two tanks situated side by side, so piped that the bottom of one is connected with the top of the other, as shown in the illustration.

-- A is the pipe connecting the two tanks. - B is the pipe through which the gasolene is pumped.
-C is the air valve through which air is - pumped with an ordinary hand air (= - D is a valve for drawing the gasolene out of the tank when desired.
+A is the pipe connecting the two tanks.
+B is the pipe through which the gasolene is pumped.

+pumped with an ordinary hand air

+D is a valve for drawing the gasolene out of the tank when desired.

 We will now suppose the tanks to be empty, in which case the gauge would stand at zero, and we are to get up gasolene pressure in order to start the fire.
 Proceed as follows: With the hand gasolene pump, pump gasolene till the gauge registers between ten and fifteen pounds.
 If we could now look into the tanks, we would find tank No. 2 nearly full of gasolene.
-The air in this tank has If at any time there is doubt whether or not there is water in been driven by the gasolene into tank No. 1, and, being compressed, is under a pressure, as indicated by the gauge.
+The air in this tank has been driven by the gasolene into tank No. 1, and, being compressed, is under a pressure, as indicated by the gauge.
 Now, attach the hand air pump to valve C and pump air into tank No. 1 till the gauge indicates some eighty or ninety pounds.
-The pres-
+The pressure tanks are now in good working order.